The Daedalus Variations: Reception

 "The Daedalus Variations" was given a household rating of 1.3, making Stargate Atlantis the fourth most viewed series for the week on Sci Fi Channel.
 They were beaten by ECW on Sci Fi (with 1.4), Ghost Hunters International (with 1.6) and the season three premiere of Eureka (which earned the highest rating of 2.1).
 The episode was also received generally positive.
 Tory Ireland Mell of IGN praised the episode for its reasonably short teaser, thinking the shorter it is, the better the episode, as well as its gripping storyline and the introduction of the alien race, particularly the fact that very little is known about them, stating it was "a perfect tease by the writers."
 The episode was rated 9.1 out of 10 overall.
-Marx Pyle of the SyFy Portal (which was since renamed Airlock Alpha) compared the episode as Atlantis' version of Star Trek: The Next Generation episode "Q Who?" in respect to the introduction of a new "big bad" for the future.
+Marx Pyle of SyFy Portal compared the episode as Atlantis' version of Star Trek: The Next Generation episode "Q Who?" in respect to the introduction of a new "big bad" for the future.
 It was praised for being a "fun filler" episode, and Pyle enjoyed the scene where the two Sheppards converse, and the space battle, believing only Battlestar Galactica could beat them.
 However, Pyle criticised the episode for the absence of Woolsey, and McKay's apparent quick understanding of new technologies including the alternate reality drive, as well as feeling that Sci Fi gave away too much information from the previews of the episode.